The Midnight Front by David Mack

 The end and how it all fell apart for me really turned this from a really interesting book with slow pacing to a bore for me. the first 75% was fantastic, though.
 Really it was.

-The Midnight Front Goes to the Graveyard
+The Midnight Front Goes will be donated.

 This book is just fine and all – really – but I won’t be reading it again.
 I feel like it took so much energy to get through and since the ending didn’t pay out for me, it really didn’t seem worth it.
 I actually was all up and arms ready to be a fan of this series until page 364-ish?
 Then I got really really bored and now I don’t think I’ll even go on to book two.
 The author let me down in his storytelling style and I just don’t want to put that much time and effort into a story only to have the same thing happen the second time.